HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 @>haxe.meta.MetadataType
 abstract MyMeta(Any) {}
 ```

+You can then use this metadata type as shown in the introduction section.

 Macros wishing to use typed metadata would then need to first type the metadata entry and then match the type.